Bitcoin is not the only cryptocurrency you will see in the market.

 How to find Altcoin prices

-This service displays a complete list of different cryptocurrency assets available in the market, and with their respective prices.
+This service displays a complete list of different crypto assets available in the market, and with their respective prices.

 How do I buy Altcoin?